ericwastaken/rw_trelloreport/README.md

   - Board id looks something like this: `5242dbcb52hed1ff1752fdac` (note, this id is not real.)
 - **urlId** is the Trello Url id for the board you'll be reporting from.
 See "How to find the Board and List IDs" further down in this document.
   - URL id looks something like this: `a9bcPt5B` (note, this value is not real.)
+- **lists** is an array that defines each of the lists you want to output from.
+See below for the details of that element.

 Optionally, you may also edit: